Apply Now Family PortalTADSCalendarDirectoryAlumniContact

 General Requirements

-St. Frederick High School is a co-educational, diocesan Catholic school serving students in grades 7-12.
-Admission is open to students who wish to pursue their school studies in a safe and caring learning environment and who meet admissions requirements.
-Admissions information is evaluated to determine if the student is prepared to meet the school's academic and disciplinary standards.
+St. Frederick Catholic High School and Junior High School is a co-educational, diocesan Catholic school serving students in grades 7–12.
+Admission is open to students who wish to pursue their education in a safe, caring, and faith-filled learning environment and who meet the school’s admissions requirements.

 Schedule A Personal Tour